Quickstart: Provision a simulated TPM device using the Azure IoT C SDK

-It is important that the Visual Studio with 'Desktop development with C++' workload is installed on your machine, before the
+It is important that the Visual Studio prerequisites (Visual Studio and the 'Desktop development with C++' workload) are installed on your machine, before starting the

 git clone https://github.com/Azure/azure-iot-sdk-c.git --recursive